EEnterUI

 #Class Naming

-EnterUI uses the .eui-* prefix so overrides are easy to target.
+EnterUI uses the .eui-* prefix so overrides are easy to identify.
 Common public classes include:

 • .eui-button